raul23/steering-behaviors/README.rst

 - `codepen.io <https://codepen.io/raul23/pen/KKxQKzK>`_ (source code)

 - The author Paul Roberts implemented the steering behaviors in C# using the Unity game engine.
-- Each steering behavior has as an associated weight.
+- Each steering behavior has an associated weight.
 These are the default values:

   - Arrive weight: 0.5
   - Avoidance weight: 0.75